kyla100/AboutMe/README.md

 ### Co-Founder/Leader, and Treasurer, [LOHS Asian American Student Union (AASU)](https://www.instagram.com/lohs.aasu), September 2020 - Present
 * Co-founded and co-leading LOHS AASU, aiming to bridge the gaps in student bodies and unify the local community by sharing our Asian cultures and values against ethnic division/tension during the pandemic.
 * Successfully organized the Asian Cultural Festival on 4/16/2022:
-   * Invited and joined with 10 community performance groups, 20 cultural booths, and foods from 9 different Asian restaurants;
+   * Invited 10 community performance groups, 40 cultural booths, and foods from 9 different Asian restaurants;
    * United our entire local community with a sold out crowd of 800+ representing all ethnic groups;
    * Funded the event by 13+ sponsorships/donations and Lake Oswego Municipal Grant (total of ~$10,000)
     * [List of Our Sponsors](https://bit.ly/3aYgmYh)